This post is part of the series His Encouragement

 Now it is your turn!
 What Bible verse is getting you through your day today?

-Be sure to also visit my fellow bloggers and read their encouragement for your Thursday:
+Be sure to also visit my fellow bloggers and read their encouragement for your Thursday as well:

 Continue reading this series: